victor17h/interview_devops/Readme.md

 ## Answers

 1.
-	- Ease of use: If the team is told to do something, this could be deliver within days or weeks not months
+	- Ease of use: One of the primary benefits is the quick and stable solution to technical errors in software management.
+Additionally, improves work environment with a steady and well-balanced approach of operations.
-	- Flexibility: If the team is told to do something, this could be deliver within days or weeks not months
+	- Flexibility: If the team is told to do something, this could be deliver within days or weeks not months.
+This is could be achieved by detecting and correcting problems quickly and efficiently as the flaws are repeatedly tested through automation, the team gets more time in framing new ideas.
 	- Roubustness: Promotes agility and scalaility to the business which can help to stay ahead in the market
 	- Cost: Cut down management and production costs as both maintenance and new updates are brought under a broader single umbrella